Alcohol Withdrawal Symptoms

 Depending on the severity of the addiction, these alcohol withdrawal symptoms can last up to seven days.

-Medical professionals may prescribe medications to alleviate some of these symptoms if you are going through withdrawal at a treatment center or detox facility.
+Medical professionals may prescribe medications to alleviate some of these symptoms if you are going through the withdrawal process at a treatment center or detox facility.

 12-48 Hours After the Last Drink